BBA Online Summer Courses

 NOTE: Transient students must notify the Goizueta Registrar if they no longer plan to attend.

-Please note: Summer 2023 tuition adjustment dates will be set and released by Student Accounts and Billing Office this spring.
+Please note: Summer 2025 tuition adjustment dates will be set and released by Student Accounts and Billing Office later this spring.

 Please note that course offerings are subject to change/cancellation.
 Sometimes courses are cancelled or sections combined due to low enrollment, or on the need of the faculty.
 If a course is cancelled, students will be given the opportunity to enroll in an available course.
 Students will be notified of course changes/cancellation at the earliest opportunity.